Pan-genome

 Pangenome analysis of Streptococcus agalactiae genomes made with Anvi'o software whose development is led by A. Murat Eren.
 Genomes obtained from Tettelin et al. (2005).
-Each circle corresponds to one genome and each radius represent a gene family.
+Each circle corresponds to one genome and each radius represents a gene family.
 At the bottom and at right are localized the core genome families.
 Some families in the core may have more than one homologous gene per genome.
 In the middle, at the left of the figure the shell genome is observed.
 At the top left are shown families from the dispensable genome and singletons.

 In the fields of molecular biology and genetics, a pan-genome (pangenome or supragenome) is the entire set of genes from all strains within a clade.
 More generally, it is the union of all the genomes of a clade.
-The pan-genome can be broken down into a "core pangenome" that contains genes present in all individuals, a "shell pangenome" that contains genes present in two or more strains, and a "cloud pangenome" that contains genes only found in a single strain.
-Some authors also refer to the cloud genome as "accessory genome" containing 'dispensable' genes present in a subset of the strains and strain-specific genes.
+The pan-genome can be broken down into a core pangenome that contains genes present in all individuals, a shell pangenome that contains genes present in two or more strains, and a cloud pangenome that contains genes only found in a single strain.
+Some authors also refer to the cloud genome as accessory genome containing 'dispensable' genes present in a subset of the strains and strain-specific genes.
 Note that the use of the term 'dispensable' has been questioned, at least in plant genomes, as accessory genes play "an important role in genome evolution and in the complex interplay between the genome and the environment".
 The field of study of pangenomes is called pangenomics.

 The genetic repertoire of a bacterial species is much larger than the gene content of an individual strain.
 Some species have open (or extensive) pangenomes, while others have closed pangenomes.
 For species with a closed pan-genome, very few genes are added per sequenced genome (after sequencing many strains), and the size of the full pangenome can be theoretically predicted.
 Species with an open pangenome have enough genes added per additional sequenced genome that predicting the size of the full pangenome is impossible.
 Population size and niche versatility have been suggested as the most influential factors in determining pan-genome size.

 Pangenomes were originally constructed for species of bacteria and archaea, but more recently eukaryotic pan-genomes have been developed, particularly for plant species.
 Plant studies have shown that pan-genome dynamics are linked to transposable elements.
 The significance of the pan-genome arises in an evolutionary context, especially with relevance to metagenomics, but is also used in a broader genomics context.
 An open access book reviewing the pangenome concept and its implications, edited by Tettelin and Medini, was published in the spring of 2020.